andrew/ultimate-awesome/README.md

 - [awesome-sui](https://github.com/move-cn/awesome-sui) - Awesome-sui.
 - [awesome-bio-datasets](https://github.com/OpenGene/awesome-bio-datasets) - Awesome-bio-datasets.
 - [Awesome-NLP-Resources](https://github.com/Robofied/Awesome-NLP-Resources) - This repository contains landmark research papers in Natural Language Processing that came out in this century.
+- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [Awesome-Person-Re-Identification](https://github.com/FDU-VTS/Awesome-Person-Re-Identification) - Awesome Person Re-Identification.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-world](https://github.com/planetopendata/awesome-world) - A collection of awesome world  (countries, cities, codes, flags, languages, latitude/longitude, etc.) datasets.
+- [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
 - [awesome-decentralized-papers](https://github.com/xasos/awesome-decentralized-papers) - Influential papers in decentralized systems (cryptocurrencies, contracts, consensus, etc.).
+- [awesome-ai](https://github.com/cssmagic/awesome-ai) - 收集分享 AI 大型语言模型 (LLM)、AI 辅助编程、AI 绘画等领域的常用资料，探索生成式人工智能的应用与开发。.
 - [awesome-speech-pretraining](https://github.com/ddlbojack/awesome-speech-pretraining) - Paper, Code and Statistics for Self-Supervised Learning and Pre-Training on Speech.
 - [font-awesome-pro](https://github.com/hung1001/font-awesome-pro) - CDN free for Font Awesome 5 Pro.
 - [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-legacy-code](https://github.com/legacycoderocks/awesome-legacy-code) - A curated list of legacy systems with publicly available source code.
-- [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [awesome-umbraco](https://github.com/umbraco-community/awesome-umbraco) - A curated list of awesome Umbraco packages, resources and tools.
 - [awesome-uniswap](https://github.com/Uniswap/awesome-uniswap) - ✨ An exhaustive list of all things Uniswap.
+- [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. :de:.
 - [AwesomeTwitterAccounts](https://github.com/yask123/AwesomeTwitterAccounts) - 🍭 A curated list of awesome twitter accounts, organised by community.
 - [awesome-korean-nlp-papers](https://github.com/changukshin/awesome-korean-nlp-papers) - This repository provides list of Korean NLP papers.
 - [awesome-InteractiveNLP-papers](https://github.com/InteractiveNLP-Team/awesome-InteractiveNLP-papers) - Paper List for a new paradigm of NLP: Interactive NLP ( :fire:.